What makes Kaipara Kumara so unique...

 Kaipara Kumara continued with steady growth through the 1990’s, setting up the first commercial kumara washing, grading and packing plant, along with the implementation of the Kaipara Kumara Seed Programme

-Greenhill Gardens Ltd was established in 1970 by Gary Blundell and family.
+Greenhill Gardens Ltd was established in 1970 by the late Gary Blundell and his family.
 The business re-branded in 2002 to Kaipara Kumara Ltd. The business initially focused on mushroom cultivating at its Ruawai based facility, supplying the New Zealand domestic market.
-During this time the business was also growing and supplying crown pumpkin to complement the established direct marketing relationship with its key supermarket customer – Foodtown.
-In 1972 Kaipara Kumara started working with growers in the region to establish a continuous supply of kumara.
-Mushroom cultivation was phased out in the early 1980's.
-The kumara supply base was expanded enabling the company to support grower/suppliers in the region.
-Focus was on the packing and marketing aspects of the operation – specifically the grading, packing and selling of kumara and some seasonal crown pumpkin and buttercup.
+During this time the business was also growing and supplying crown pumpkin to complement the established direct marketing relationship with its key supermarket customer – Foodtown (now known as Countdown).

 In 2002, the Blundell family invited key grower/suppliers to purchase a shareholding in the business.
-The new company made a conscious decision to vertically integrate itself into the supply chain and place itself in a strong position to grow the business.
+The new company made a conscious decision to vertically integrate itself into the supply chain and place itself in a stronger position to grow the business.

-Kaipara Kumara has attained NZ GAP and WQA (Woolworths Quality Assurance) accreditation.
-New Zealand GAP is a quality assurance programme that provides a traceable, accountable system from crop to customer for the production of fruit, vegetables, olives and flowers.
+Kaipara Kumara and its growers were among the first to attain accreditation in the NZ GAP (www.newzealandgap.co.nz) – which was founded and managed by Horticulture NZ.
+NZ GAP is a quality assurance programme that provides a traceable, accountable system from crop to customer for the production of fruit, vegetables, olives and flowers.
 It ensures best practices are in place for the production, packaging and distribution of New Zealand fresh produce, and reduces the risk of health, safety and environmental issues - so customers can buy with confidence.